Last updated on June 24, 2020

 Occupy Wall Street and Wealth Inequality

-If you had talked to me about the 2008 Financial Crisis before I had read Atlas Shrugged, I would have complained how immoral the mortgage lenders behaved and how the government can’t be blamed because this was greed on an individual level, outside of their control.
+For example, if you had talked to me about the 2008 Financial Crisis before Atlas Shrugged, I would have complained how immoral the mortgage lenders behaved.
+But everyone has the capacity to be immoral, so what modern society relies on is a system to catch immoral behavior (laws, computer system, HR, school policy, etc.).

 The system that should have caught this behavior is called the government.
-Remember, the government buys the loans from the bankers.
-It is the government’s responsibly to underwrite the loan and ask, Is this a good loan?
-Is the borrower likely to pay it back?
+Remember, the government buys the loans from the bankers (per their policy) and it is the government’s responsibly to underwrite the loan and determine its quality.

 But the system failed us because the government didn’t review the loans it purchased because it had ulterior motives which was to increase homeownership in America.